HALL NEAR ALLOSTOCK

-Hulme Hall was formerly a moated house but part of the moat has been filled in.
+Hulme Hall was formerly a moated house but part of the moat was filled in when I last visited.
 The remains of an old stone bridge can still be seen.
 As noted below, it has been used as a farmhouse since at least 1810.
-On the northern side of the current plain brick house there is an extension of more recent date.
+On the northern side of the current plain brick house there was an extension of more recent date.
 It was disappointing to see further deterioration of the property between 2000 and 2010.
 The pictures from May 2000, with a 1.3 megapixel Fuji MX-700 camera, show the roof and windows still intact.
 It was possible to approach the property where the moat has been partly filled in.
-In recent years the property has been fenced off and is now in a dangerous state of decay as shown by the four lower pictures, taken with a Canon 450D SLR camera and a 55-250 mm lens.
+In 2010 the property was fenced off and was in a dangerous state of decay as shown by the four lower pictures, taken with a Canon 450D SLR camera and a 55-250 mm lens.
 However, this Grade II* listed building and the bridge, also Grade II* has undergone a major restoration to produce a six bedroom, five bathroom luxury home set in 3 acres.
 The work has been undertaken in conjunction with English Heritage.
 The images accompanying the estate agents' full page spread in the Macclesfield Express in September 2014 show a truly remarkable tranformation.
 In 2015 I passed again and from the public footpath one can see the hall over the bridge, with its tank stops still in place.

 The following notes are from the Lysons' Magna